Early-stage growth can be messy, but it doesn't have to be.

 Rather than trying to find ways to give more money to Google and Meta (which is exactly what optimizing ads does btw), we should figure out a way to give less.

 You might think that this is obvious, but you’d be surprised at how rare this approach is adopted!
-The reason it’s so rare is because this mindset goes against the strongly-held belief from the ZIRP era when the cost of capital was cheap and everybody could splurge on ads in the name of growth.
+The reason it’s so rare is because this mindset goes against the strongly-held belief from the ZIRP era when the cost of capital was cheap and everybody could splurge on ads for the sake of growth.

 On top of that, this implies a different way to approach ads and a more focused effort towards product-led growth.
 Both of these require a significant change from how the team is structured to what success looks like, which is why it’s easier said than done.